Minimum wage country profile for Greece

 For completeness, it should be noted that Ministerial Decision No 4241/127/30-01-2019 had already reinstated the provision of the seniority allowance from 2019 without, however, making it mandatory as it should have been implemented through the enactment of a law.

-As a part of the consultation process for the minimum wage setting, the regular KEPE’s reports/recommendations can be considered as ‘national reports on minimum wage’.
+As a part of the consultation process for the minimum wage setting, the regular KEPE’s draft consultation reports can be considered as ‘national reports on minimum wage’.

-In 2020 consultation on minimum wage was prevented by the COVID-19 pandemic.
+In 2020 consultation on minimum wage did not take place due to the COVID-19 pandemic.

 Within the framework of the annual consultation for determining the minimum wage, the scientific institutes of social partners as well the participating public agencies and organizations in the consultation, submit reports and data on the minimum wage.